How CD Penalties Work and How to Avoid Paying Them

-You can actually lose money and walk away with less than you deposited in addition to missing out on interest that you would have earned.
-For example, you’ll probably walk with more than you initially put into the CD—although not as much as it could have been—if you cash out a 12-month CD after 11 months.
+When you incur penalties on a CD withdrawal, you can actually lose money and walk away with less than you deposited, in addition to missing out on interest that you would have earned.
+For example, you’ll probably walk with away more than you initially put into the CD—although not as much as it could have been—if you cash out a 12-month CD after 11 months.
 But at least you earned something.

-But what if you cash out after two months?
-You haven’t yet earned six months’ interest and you never will, but the bank will still take that amount.
-It will “invade the principal,” or take some of your initial deposit to do so.
+On the other hand, if you cash out after two months, you haven’t yet earned six months’ interest and you never will, and the bank will still take that amount.
+That's called “invading the principal,” which means taking some of your original deposit.

 How to Avoid CD Penalties

 If you absolutely must cash out early, look for a way to dodge any penalties.
 First, it never hurts to ask.
-The staff might waive the penalty for you, particularly if it's an emergency, if you’re at a friendly institution or a smaller credit union.
+The staff might waive the penalty for you, particularly if it's an emergency and you’re at a friendly institution or a smaller credit union.
 Otherwise, all they can do is say no.

-You’ll want to do this in person or possibly over the phone if you’re going to ask for a waiver.
-An automated system probably won’t do you any favors.
+You’ll want to make a request for a waiver in person or possibly over the phone.
+An automated system isn't programmed to do you any favors.

-You can usually qualify for a waiver for death, disability, retirement, and other life major events.
-This is where it’s particularly important to speak directly with a representative.
+You can usually qualify for a waiver for death, disability, retirement, and other life major events, and in those types of cases, speaking directly with a representative is particularly important.
 Banks are permitted to offer these waivers, but that doesn't necessarily mean that they will.
 They're not required to do so by law.

 "Liquid" and No-Penalty CDs

 Liquid CDs are similar to standard CDs, but they work more like traditional savings accounts in that they allow you to pull money out early.
-There are sometimes limits as to how early you can do so and how much you can take out, and you might have to make at least a minimum deposit, but they’re worth looking into.
+Sometimes liquid CDs have limits as to how early and how much you can withdraw, and you might have to make at least a minimum deposit, but they’re worth investigating.

 Your "locked in" period is relatively short with these CDs—less than a week in many cases.
 Of course, no one would invest in traditional CDs if it were this easy.
-You'll receive a lower interest rate in exchange for this freedom, somewhere in the neighborhood of 1.25 percent, while traditional CDs might pay around 1.7 percent.
+You'll receive a lower interest rate in exchange for this freedom, somewhere in the neighborhood of 1.25 percent annually (in late 2018), while traditional CDs might pay around 1.7 percent.
 But that still tends to be more than the average savings account.

 Laddering CDs is a strategy where you'll periodically have one of several CDs mature, often on a six-month or annual basis, giving you the opportunity to take the money penalty-free at that time.

-Step-Up CDs offer more flexible interest rates.
+Step-up CDs offer more flexible interest rates.
 Your rate will increase to keep pace when interest rates rise.
-This can be a good alternative if your concern is being stuck with a paltry rate for the whole CD term, but again, these CDs pay less on average than traditional CDs.
+This alternative can be attractive if your concern is being stuck with a paltry rate for the whole CD term, but again, these CDs pay less on average than traditional CDs.

 Money market accounts pay more than savings accounts, but generally not as much as CDs.
 The advantage is that you can do limited spending from a money market account using a debit card or a checkbook.